cseeger-epages/i-doit-go-tools/README.md

 ## Attention !

 Before you start using these scripts you have to adjust some lines in the script.
-The easyest way is to search for the following line in every go script:
+The easiest way is to search for the following line in every go script:

 ```
 goidoit.NewLogin